Recertification

 • Sublicensing Options

-When the certification process is complete, a BPI Project Manager will send the following items to the BPI Member for the certified or recertified items:
+When the certification process is complete, a BPI Project Manager will send the following items to the BPI License holder for the recertified items:

 Final Review Summary